-To find out more about Benjamin Franklin’s Experiments and Observations on Electricity, or to see his other original works, contact Rare Books Librarian Iren Snavely for an appointment.
+To find out more about Pennsylvania’s Assembly Bible, or to see it, contact Rare Books Librarian Iren Snavely for an appointment.
 Telephone: (717) 783-5982 or email: email@example.com

 The Pennsylvania State Archives, in cooperation with the State Library of Pennsylvania, has digitized a collection of World War I posters from its Manuscript Group 200 – Poster Collection and made them available online.
 This assemblage consists of 258 posters, most of which include color or black-and-white illustrations.
 The posters were produced primarily on a national scale, although some were also made locally.
 Most were created in the United States, however, a number were manufactured in Europe, particularly in Britain, France and Italy.
 Some portray famous and legendary figures such as Joan of Arc and Uncle Sam, while others feature illustrations of common soldiers and civilians.
 The posters helped to fan the fires of patriotism throughout the United States during the Great War, and helped to transition the country’s position from one of isolationism to one of openly becoming military partners with the Allied Forces in Europe.

 World War I began in Europe in July 1914, shortly after Austria’s Archduke Franz Ferdinand was assassinated by a Serbian nationalist on June 28.
 Initially the United States remained neutral as the Central Powers (Germany, Austria-Hungary, Turkey and Bulgaria) fought against the Allied Powers (France, Great Britain, Russia and Italy).
 However, in April 1917, the United States declared war against Germany, and later that year against Austria-Hungary.
 The impetus, according to President Woodrow Wilson, was Germany’s unrestricted submarine warfare in the North Atlantic Ocean and the Mediterranean Sea.